Table of Contents

 About the Federal Environmental Web Tracker

-Since January 2017, EDGI’s website monitoring team has monitored thousands of federal government webpages to track changes under the Trump administration.
-This tracker is a collection of documented changes to environment-related federal webpages that the team deemed noteworthy.
+EDGI’s website monitoring team is monitoring thousands of federal government webpages to track changes under the Trump administration.
+The Federal Environmental Web Tracker makes these changes publicly available and searchable.
+Specifically, the Tracker is a collection of documented changes to environment-related federal webpages that EDGI’s team deems noteworthy.
+It will be updated weekly.

-Documenting and analyzing changes to the federal government’s presentation of and access to environmental information through their websites is a core part of EDGI’s work.
+Documenting and analyzing changes to the federal environmental information on government websites is a core part of EDGI’s work.
 EDGI does this in the pursuit of public knowledge building and government transparency.

-EDGI created the Federal Environmental Web Tracker in order to maintain a public record of changes made to environment-related federal government webpages of broad interest.
+EDGI created the Federal Environmental Web Tracker to maintain a public record of changes made to environment-related federal government webpages.
 EDGI hopes the publishing of this tracker spurs activists, journalists, and academic researchers to utilize this data in their own analyses.

 Website changes are almost always precursors or responses to policy changes.
 Often, they influence policy.
-Website changes represent changes to the information the public is most likely to access before commenting on proposed rules and when learning about new environmental issues, which may influence their advocacy.
-See the timeline below of changes the website monitoring team has documented regarding climate change and changes to U.S. climate change policy.
+Website changes represent changes to the information the public is most likely to access before commenting on proposed rules and when learning about new environmental issues.
+See the timeline below of changes the website monitoring team has documented regarding climate change information and changes to U.S. climate change policy.

-The tracker represents the documented changes that EDGI’s website monitoring team deemed important.
-Each entry represents a verified change that occurred as well as the team’s summary and characterization of that change.
-The tracker does not necessarily represent all important changes that have occurred across the 25,000 URLs monitored by EDGI.
-The website monitoring team manually reviews a portion of URLs each week, and the scope and scale of what the team reviews has varied along with team capacity.
-Thus, there may be important changes that have occurred on these webpages that were not documented and characterized by EDGI’s website monitoring team.
+The tracker represents the documented changes that EDGI’s website monitoring team deem important.
+Each entry represents a verified change as the team’s summary and characterization of that change.
+The tracker does not necessarily represent all changes that have occurred across the 5,000 URLs monitored by EDGI but includes those that meet the criteria described below.

-What is the criteria for including a change in the Tracker?
+Criteria for including a change in the Tracker

 - Content related to the subject matter of the page has been added, removed, or substantively changed.